learn-co-curriculum/dsc-git-merge-lab/README.md

 ## Summary

 Congratulations!
 In this lab, you practiced using multiple branches in git and merging your changes together.
-What's more, we also saw that you can use git locally with no remote connection to github if you wish!
+What's more, we also saw that you can use git locally with no remote connection to GitHub if you wish!